DoubleDeez/MDFramework/README.md

 ## Profiler
 MDProfiler is a _very_ simple profiler.
 It will track the time it takes for a block of code to run and if enabled, log it.
+It's intended to be used to compare timings that are also captured with MDProfiler, don't expect measurements to be accurate to real-world timings.

 To use MDProfiler in code is simple:
 ```csharp